 - Halux valgus or halux rigidus

-- Injuries of ankle and shoulder
+- Injuries of ankle

 - Temporomandibular Joint Disease (TMJ)

 - Chronic contractures

 Based on peer reviewed literature there is lack of scientific evidence regarding the safety and effectiveness of dynamic splinting for these indications and therefore, is considered investigational.

 Joint Active Systems (JAS) Splints/Bi-Directional Static Progressive Stretch (SPS)/Static Progressive (SP) Stretch Devices:

 Bi-directional static progressive stretch (SPS) devices including JAS splints (e.g., JAS Elbow, JAS Shoulder, JAS Ankle, JAS Knee, JAS Wrist, and JAS Pronation-Supination) are considered investigational for all indications.

 Clinical evidence is not sufficient to demonstrate that use of static progressive or patient actuated devices is a safe or effective treatment option.
 Studies are limited to small sample sizes.
 Based on peer review literature clinical evidence is not sufficient to demonstrate that the use of a static progressive stretch device improves long-term patient outcomes.
 Evidence is limited to primarily short-term outcomes and lack of comparison to other treatment modalities and therefore is considered investigational for all indications.